CallumBoase/knack-api-helper/README.md

     } catch (err) {
         // Handle any other errors
-        // Errors from uploadFiles will not reach here console.error(err);
+        // Errors from uploadFiles and postMany will NOT reach here console.error(err);
     }